 For many men, sexuality may change after prostate cancer treatment.
 The stress alone can cause men to have issues related to performance, pleasuring their lover, or experiencing their own pleasure.
 Some men report missing the ability to ejaculate, coupled with the new sensations of their orgasms.
 Some men who are having painful orgasms may be less satisfied and avoid sex altogether.1

 Initially, I thought the pain was caused by the muscle contractions during orgasm.
 When you have an orgasm, many muscles in the genital area flex and contract in order to expel ejaculate.
-So I was thinking if the area did not have time to heal completely, the muscle contractions could irritate that location and cause pain.
+So I was thinking that if the area did not have time to heal completely, the muscle contractions could irritate that location and cause pain.

 The seminal vesicles

-Still, talk to your doctor and have her/him explain what was specifically done during your procedure.
-If your doctor explains they decided to “spare” your seminal vesicles, now you know.
-If your seminal vesicles are removed, something else could be causing you pain and that should be looked into.
+Still, talk to your doctor and have them explain what was specifically done during your procedure.
+If your doctor says they decided to “spare” your seminal vesicles, now you know.
+If your seminal vesicles were removed, something else could be causing you pain, and that can be looked into.